The best upper body exercises without weights

 This is a very hard exercise to perform and that is exactly why it is one of the best muscle builders.
 There are a lot of bodybuilders and strength athletes that do not perform this excellent exercise because it is too hard and can’t do many reps, and who wants to be seen in the gym doing an exercise that is a struggle?

 This is a shame because for time spent, this exercise will strengthen more muscles than almost any other exercise in the gym.
 You can build an impressive back, biceps and forearms with just this one movement.
-You will notice that bodybuilders that do use pull ups as a regular part of their routine will always have the most impressive upper backs and biceps.
+You will notice that bodybuilders that do pull ups with or without weights as a regular part of their routine will always have the most impressive upper backs and biceps.

 The pull up will develop your biceps, lats, grip, forearms and abs.
 One of the reasons I like this more than lat pull downs on a lat machine is that it engages the core.
 This exercise is also what I call a “real world” exercise.
 This means it is a movement that develops strength that can be used in the real world.
 If you are strong on pulling your body weight upwards, you will be able to climb over obstacles, use rope swings, etc.